Adamskoullos/Nuxt-Guide/3-Hosting-And-Deployment.md

 Both Staging and Master branches are hosted within AWS S3 buckets.
 AWS CloudFront CND is used for fast delivery of the app to users.

-AWS Amplify is the console used to manage the hosting and creates a static site environment where every merge into either the Staging or Master branch triggers the automatic re-build and re-deployment of the front-end.
+AWS Amplify is the CLI/console used to manage the hosting and deployment.
+Each merge into either the Staging or Master branch triggers the automatic re-build and re-deployment of the front-end.
 This is done as a hot deploy so there is never any down time of live applications.
+AWS Amplify provides a powerful CLI as well as the console to easily view and monitor applications.

+# Prerequisites

 # Build and Deploy

+The first time a new product is deployed to AWS:

+Once complete we can build the app which creates a `dist` folder that is to be deployed to AWS.

+1. Build: ``